 You can learn how to make candy the old fashioned way by using Grandma's easy method.
-As the kids in the above illustration demonstrate, there's really no secret involved in making creamy-smooth, melt-in-your-mouth candy, you need only a bit of know-how and practice.
+As the kids in the vintage illustration demonstrate, there's really no secret involved in making creamy-smooth, melt-in-your-mouth candy, you need only a bit of know-how and practice.

 When it comes to the basics of candy making, simply follow the old fashioned candy recipes and carefully tend to the mixture while it cooks.
 Making delicious homemade candy is not difficult and once learned, you'll never forget how.
 On this page, you'll find all the know-how you need to get started.

 Once you make homemade candy a few times, you'll find it easy to identify the various "stages" of doneness.
 Some cooks can do it by sight, but nothing beats the old fashioned cold water test that Grandma used.
 I absolutely recommend it for anyone practicing how to make candy.

 And even if you already know how to make candy, the cold water test is often more accurate and easier than fiddling with a large candy thermometer clipped onto the side of the pot.

 Traditional European candy makers often test the syrup's doneness using their bare hands.
 It seems that they will first dip their thumb and forefinger deep into ice-cold water for a few moments, then into the boiling syrup, and then back into the ice water.
 It's done very quickly in one fluid motion while observing the syrup mixture.

 I recently read that Julia Child, the well-known American cookbook author and television chef, used this traditional barehanded method of testing candy, but I have no inclination to imitate her nor do I recommend you doing so.